 Overview of Depth Camera Technology

-Depth camera technology, also known as 3D camera technology, is a of camera technology that can capture depth information of a scene.
-Unlike traditional RGB cameras that only capture color and brightness information, depth cameras can also obtain the distance information each pixel in the image to the camera, thereby building a 3D model.
-This technology allows machines to gain three-dimensional visual capabilities, enabling them to perceive external world more accurately and expanding the range and accuracy of machine vision applications.
+Depth camera technology, also known as 3D camera technology, is a type of camera technology that can capture depth information of a scene.
+Unlike traditional RGB cameras that only capture color and brightness information, depth cameras can also obtain the distance information of each pixel in the image to the camera, thereby building a 3D model.
+This technology allows machines to gain three-dimensional visual capabilities, enabling them to perceive the external world more accurately and expanding the range and accuracy of machine vision applications.

 Working Principle of Depth Camera Technology